MartynaMarkiewicz/STMBluetoothLedRing/README.md

 Piotr Goździewski,<br />
 Martyna Markiewicz

-The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.
+The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.<br />
 Supervisor: Tomasz Mańkowski